prisma/prisma1/docs/1.7/04-Reference/02-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 #### Examples

+Here is an example that performs three tasks after `prisma deploy` was executed:

 1. Print "Deployment finished"
 1. Download the GraphQL schema for the `db` project specified in `.graphqlconfig.yml`
 1. Invoke code generation as specified in `.graphqlconfig.yml`